mattwiller/hawthorn/README.md

 After receiving access to UMLS Metathesaurus, [your UMLS profile](https://uts.nlm.nih.gov/uts/edit-profile) contains the API key needed for setting up the service.

-After cloning the repository, build the service as a Docker container:
+Clone this repository, then build the service as a Docker container:

 > **NOTE:** This will download the entire ~4 GB UMLS metathesaurus release, and run a build script to extract the
 > code system data from the compressed file.